Me when I was around 7 years old. |

 ~ Drawing ~

 When I was a little kid I liked to draw.
 I would draw quite a bit, but they were not very good - just kiddy type drawings.
 As I got older I slowly got better.
 I would follow free step-by-steps from online.
 I taught myself how to shade, and experimented with that.
+Now I print out pictures and try to "copy it".
+I start from copying the outline, adding the details, and finally the shading and final touches.
+I mainly draw animals, and it takes me about 1 to 3 hours, depending on how detailed and what shapes there are in the scene.

 With critiques and tips from my Uncle, It seems that I get better every drawing.
 Counting up all the tips and everything he has helped me with, I think I should start a book!